OisinWrites/Pixel-Palace-Arcade/README.md

     1. Crispy forms won't let users sign in or sign up.
 The form's submission button has no effect.
 Verified by logging into the django admin screen.
     2. Changed all insstances to {{ form|crispy }} instead of {% crispy form %}, which was changing the styling without bringing the functionality.

+    1. Stylings outside of base.css were not present on deployed heroku app, but were present on server from development environment.
+    2. Included the cloudinary links to specific css folders beneath local static links in templates for both checkout and profile apps.

     Validation and Accessibility